Finding the Best Places to Retire Since 2006!

 Cons: The tornado risk is 285% above the national average.
 The poverty rate is slightly above the national average, but much of this is attributed to the relatively large student population.

-Notes: The city is racially diverse and more than doubled in size during the last two decades.
+Notes: The city is racially diverse and has more than doubled in size during the last two decades.

 Recommended as a Retirement Spot?
 Yes